YohKmb/nwutils/multiping/README.md

 ### Requirement

- - Ruby later than 1.9 (No non-standard library is required)
+ - Ruby later than 1.9
+    - Developped and tested with ruby 1.9.3p194 on 3.18.0-kali3-amd64
+    - No non-standard library is required

  - Open-vSwitch 1.4.2 or later

- - Linux kernel which supports network namespace
+ - Linux whose kernel supports network namespace function

 ### Usage